Skip to content

 • Amarillo Paste – This is a spicy yellow chili paste made from yellow chilis.
 It’s optional and can be substituted with 1 teaspoon of seeded and finely minced fresh habanero pepper.

-Add the mayonnaise, cilantro, green onions, seeded jalapeño, seeded serrano pepper, queso fresco, garlic lime juice, huacatay, amarillo paste, and salt to a blender.
+Add the ingredients: I add the mayonnaise, cilantro, green onions, seeded jalapeño, seeded serrano, queso fresco, garlic, lime juice, huacatay, amarillo paste, and a pinch of salt to a blender.

 blended aji verde